sykesjd/pretty-good-todo/README.md

 			'order': int
 		}
 		```
-- `deleteTodo(id, callback)`: deletes the todo with the given id from your database and returns whether the operation was successful via `callback(success)`
+- `deleteTodo(id)`: asynchronously deletes the todo with the given id from your database and returns whether the operation was successful
 - `disconnect()`: closes the connection to your database

 ## Importing from GoodTodo